United Self-Defense Forces of Colombia: 2005: Legal framework and controversy

-Many Colombian and international observers are skeptical about the demobilization's prospects and see multiple causes for criticism.
-A concern shared by a high number of critics, both inside and outside the country, is that the demobilization process, if it does not provide a legal framework that contemplates the proper doses of truth, reparation and justice, could allow those who have committed human rights violations to possibly enjoy an undue degree of impunity for their crimes.
-A different kind of concern is held by a few of the supporters of the demobilization process, some of which believe that, without a certain degree of acceptance from the paramilitaries themselves, any unilateral attempts at reducing impunity could stay in writing and not be practically effective.
+Many Colombian and international observers were skeptical about the demobilization's prospects and saw multiple causes for criticism.
+A concern shared by a high number of critics, both inside and outside the country, was that the demobilization process, if it did not provide a legal framework that incorporated the proper balance of truth, reparation, and justice, could allow those who committed human rights violations to enjoy an undue degree of impunity for their crimes.
+A different kind of concern was held by a few of the supporters of the demobilization process, some of which believed that, without a certain degree of acceptance from the paramilitaries themselves, any unilateral attempts at reducing impunity would stay in writing without being effective in practice.

-A smaller number of the critics have also expressed their fear that the current administration could integrate the AUC into its civilian defence militias or other military structures.
-Military and government spokesmen have stated multiple times that there is no intention to integrate the AUC into the state's legal security apparatus.
+A smaller number of critics also expressed their fear that the current administration could integrate the AUC into its civilian defence militias or other military structures.
+Military and government spokesmen stated multiple times that there was no intention of integrating the AUC into the state's legal security apparatus.
 While no reports of that occurring have been put forward yet, there have been signs of some individual paramilitaries expressing an interest in wanting to aid local security efforts in areas formerly under their influence and control, in order to prevent possible guerrilla inroads.

-The debate on the subject of potential impunity has had a high profile in both the international and Colombian media, with critical views being expressed in Chicago Tribune and New York Times editorials, in addition to many Colombian outlets.
-The main argument of several editorials has been that the international community should not help fund the demobilization process until the necessary legal framework to minimize impunity is in place.
+The debate on the subject of potential impunity had a high profile in both the international and Colombian media, with critical views being expressed in Chicago Tribune and New York Times editorials, in addition to many Colombian outlets.
+The main argument of several editorials was that the international community should not help to fund the demobilization process until the necessary legal framework to minimize impunity was in place.
 This position was also echoed by representatives of the international community in a February 2005 donors' conference in Cartagena.